 - Be transparent and informative.
 Provide upfront information about tax and shipping, along with important information about products.
 Use a product information management (PIM) solution like Akeneo to ensure your product information is complete, accurate, and tailored to your market.
 Use video and rich imagery to allow shoppers to make an informed purchase decision that brings items to life.

 Understand the challenges, aspirations, and emotions of your customer, and what information they need to progress in their engagement with you.

 - Consider the end-to-end experience.
 Today’s senior shoppers grew up in an offline world with a more ‘human’, face-to-face approach to customer service.
 This should be a careful consideration as you look at how to reduce friction points in the end-to-end user journey.
 Things that might feel like ‘value adds’ may actually be essential for older customers – think webchats for customers who are hard of hearing, delivery and assembly options for heavy items, and advanced notifications of who will be delivering an order and when to prevent unannounced callers.

-How online retailers can build trust with senior citizens
+How retailers can build trust with senior citizens

 Trust is especially important for older shoppers, as newer users of the internet.

 Ecommerce for seniors: test and iterate